Built-In Recipe Types

 Generating this recipe looks as follows in RecipeProvider#buildRecipes:

 // This overload of #save allows us to specify a name.
-It can also be used on shaped or shapeless builders.
+It can also be used on other recipe builders.

 Vanilla provides the following special crafting serializers (mods may add more):